etendosoftware/docs/compiled_docs.md

     └── com.etendoerp.copilot.pingtool
         ├── src-db
         │   └── database
-        │       ├── sourcedata
+        │       └── sourcedata
         │           ├── AD_MODULE.xml
         │           ├── AD_MODULE_DBPREFIX.xml
+        │           ├── AD_MODULE_DEPENDENCY.xml
-        │       └── AD_MODULE_DEPENDENCY.xml
+        │           └── ETCOP_TOOL.xml
         ├── tools
         │   └── PingTool.py
         ├── .gitignore
         ├── build.gradle
         └── tools_deps.toml
     ```
-    **src-db**: Contains the database structure of the module.
+    *src-db*: Contains the database structure of the module.
 This folder is created automatically when creating and exporting the module from Etendo Classic.

-    **tools**: Contains the tools of the module.
+    *tools*: Contains the tools of the module.
 Can contain one or more tools.

-    **.gitignore**: Contains the files that will be ignored by git.
+    *.gitignore*: Contains the files that will be ignored by git.

-    **build.gradle**: Contains the configuration of the module.
+    *build.gradle*: Contains the configuration of the module.
 This file is created when the module is prepared to be published.
 See
     [How to publish modules to GitHub repository](https://docs.etendo.software/developer-guide/etendo-classic/how-to-guides/how-to-publish-modules-to-github-repository/)

-    **tools_deps.toml**: Contains the dependencies of the tools of the module.
+    *tools_deps.toml*: Contains the dependencies of the tools of the module.
 This file contains the dependencies of the tools of the module.

 2. Create the file `PingTool.py` in the `tools` folder.
 This file will contain the code of the tool.
 The code of the tool will be as follows, the comments explain the code: